Last reviewed on 2 November 2020

 Read our articles about how to look after your mental health during the coronavirus outbreak, how to reduce stress and advice for parents and carers about exam results.
 Good Thinking has also produced advice about eating disorders for children and young people and advice for children and young people who receive counselling and other support.

-Our partners at Wellmind Health are offering their Meditainment course of 20 guided meditations for free – register before September 2020 for free lifetime access.
+Our partners at Wellmind Health are offering their Meditainment course of 20 guided meditations for free up to December 2020.